PeriHub/PeriLab.jl/docs/src/devLog.md

     IO
     nodesets are not defined yet in Exodus.jl
 ## planned feature
-    time step minimum for all cores -> parallel computing! search for jl files in material
+    time step minimum for all cores -> parallel computing! -> done matrix -> reshape from vector for better use search for jl files in material
     check the header for the material name include the file in the code via a makro